Click here for free Shipping Options

 1) Socrates and Plato Image - Matthew Paris.
 Drawing from Liber Experimentarius by Bernardus Silvestris.
 The Bodleian Library, Oxford.
 The Age of Faith.
 By Anne Fremantle.
 (New York: TIME LIFE Books Inc., 1965) 98.

 The invention of the portable easel and storable oil-based paint in the 15th century are the two factors in the boom of landscape artwork.
-Suddenly, artists were able to pack up their materials and traipse the country sides, capturing anything they wanted on their canvases.
+Suddenly, artists were able to pack up their materials and traipse around the countryside, capturing anything they wanted on their canvases.

-To the right is an example of a famous landscape painting.
-"The Adoration of the Mystic Lamb" was painted in 1432.
+To the right is an example of a famous landscape painting, "The Adoration of the Mystic Lamb", which was painted in 1432.

 More recent history shows that antique easels2 dating from the 17th, 18th and 19th centuries have become quite valuable to antique collectors and restorers.
 By the 17th century, easels themselves had become works of art.
 Ornately decorated easels are still widely popular today, and the older they are, the more valuable they are.

-Older easels are known to cost anywhere from one hundred to thousands of dollars.
+Older easels are known to cost anywhere from hundreds to thousands of dollars.